bastilimbach/docker-MagicMirror/README.md

       - 8888:8080
 ```

-## Note
+## Remarks

+**Time zones**

 When it comes to time and time zones, MagicMirror² and the individual modules might use these differently.
 The device that presents the generated page must have the correct time and time zones settings as well.
 The MagicMirror² default clock uses the local device's time zone to render the time.

-Eg. if you use a Raspberry Pi to show the generated result of the MagicMirror² docker, set the time zone on the RPi with
+E.g: If you use a Raspberry Pi to show the generated result of the MagicMirror² docker, set the time zone on the RPi with

 ```bash
 sudo raspi-config